Skip to content

 Resolution

-Note: If you receive errors when running AWS CLI commands, make sure that you're using the most recent AWS CLI version.
+Note: If you receive errors when you run AWS Command Line Interface (AWS CLI) commands, then see Troubleshooting errors for the AWS CLI.
+Also, make sure that you're using the most recent AWS CLI version.

 Initiate a restore request

-Note: Because data retrieval charges are based on the quantity of requests, confirm that the parameters of your restore request are correct.
+Because data retrieval charges are based on the quantity of requests, confirm that the parameters of your restore request are correct.

-• To restore a specific object version in a versioned bucket, include the --version-id option, and then specify the corresponding version ID.
+• To restore a specific object version in a versioned bucket, include the --version-id option, and then specify the version ID.

 --restore-request Days=25,GlacierJobParameters={"Tier"="Standard"}